Zinbo/software-dev-repository/content/posts/Architecture/index.md

 - maintaining referential integrity is hard.
 Often have to enforce it in application code and run regular SQL jobs to clean up dangling references once they move to using database shards.

 ## Denormalisation
-Attempts to improve read performance at the expense of some write performance. redundant coipies of the data are written in multiple tables to avoid expensive joins.
-Some
+Attempts to improve read performance at the expense of some write performance. redundant copies of the data are written in multiple tables to avoid expensive joins.

 Can use views.

 Might circumvent the need for such complex joins.

 In most systems, reads can heavily outnumber writes 100:1 or even 1000:1.
-A read resulting in a complex database join can be very expensive, spendiing a significant amount of time on disk operations.
+A read resulting in a complex database join can be very expensive, spending a significant amount of time on disk operations.

 Disavantages:
 - Data is duplicated
-- Constraints can hlep redundant cipies of information stay in sync, which increases complexity of the database design.
+- Constraints can help redundant copies of information stay in sync, which increases complexity of the database design.

 ## SQL Tuning
 Very broad topic.

 Important to benchmark and profile to simulate and uncover bottlenecks.
-- Benchmark - Simulate high-load situations with tools such as ab(?)
+- Benchmark - Simulate high-load situations with tools
 - Profile - Enable tools such as the slow query log to help track performance issues.

 They might point you to the following optimisations:

 ### Tighten up the schema
 - use CHAR instead of VARCHAR for fixed-length fields.
-    - effecitvely allows for fast, random access, whereas with VARCHAR you mudy find the end of a string before moving onto the next one
+    - effectively allows for fast, random access, whereas with VARCHAR you must find the end of a string before moving onto the next one
 - use TEXT for large blocks of text such as blog posts.
 Allows for boolean searches. results in storing a pointer on disk that is used to locate the text block.
 - Use INT for larger numbers up to 4 billion.
 - DECIMAL for currency
 - Avoid storing large BLOBS, store the location instead.
-- VARCHAR(255) is the largest number of characters that can be counte din an 8 bit number, often maximising the use of a byte in some RDBMS.
+- VARCHAR(255) is the largest number of characters that can be counted in an 8 bit number, meaning that the DBMS can choose to use a single byte to indicate the length of the data in the field.
 - Set the NOT NULL constraint where applicable to improve search performance.

 ### Use good indices
 - Columns that you are querying could be faster with indices.
-- Use represented as a self-balancing B-tree.
-- Placing an index can keep the data in memory, requiring more space.
 - Writes could also be slower since the index also needs to be updated.
 - When loading large amounts of data, it might be faster to disable indices, load the data, then rebuild the indices.

 ### Avoid expensive joins
-- Denormalisae where performance demands it
+- Denormalise where performance demands it

 ### Partition tables
 - Break up a table by putting hot spots in a separate table to help keep it in memory.